 With its Art Nouveau-style architecture, the Erika Boutique Hotel wouldn’t look out of place in a fairy tale – picture Greek columns, elaborate ironwork and decorative stone carvings.
 Opened in 1897, it’s one of Kitzbühel’s oldest hotels, but inside you’ll find all the facilities you’d need for a luxuriously modern 5-star experience.

 The location is spot on too.
 It’s a 5-minute walk to the resort centre, and the Kitzbüheler Horn cable car is just a few minutes further on.
-If you don’t fancy walking, the hotel runs a free shuttle service, so getting to a from the slopes couldn’t be easier.
+If you don’t fancy walking, the hotel runs a free shuttle service in the mornings, so getting to the slopes couldn’t be easier.
 And the building itself is set within spacious gardens – just right if you’re after peaceful winter retreat.

-After a day on the slopes, enjoy some sweet treats from the afternoon tea or head to the Green House lounge bar for a leisurely après.
-And if you need a little pampering, the hotel wellness and spa will tick all the boxes – take a dip in a large pool, warm up in one of the saunas or treat yourself to a luxurious massage.
+After a day on the slopes head to the Green House lounge bar for a leisurely après.
+And if you need a little pampering, the hotel wellness and spa will tick all the boxes – take a dip in a large pool, warm up in one of the two saunas or treat yourself to a luxurious massage.

 The food is another highlight here.
-In the evening, head to the hotel restaurant, RIKS, for five courses of local specialities and international favourites.
+If you've upgraded to half board, you'll take your evening meal in the hotel restaurant, RIKS, for five courses of local specialities and international favourites.
 And whether it’s a hearty meat stew or delicate fruit-filled pastry, only the best local, organic ingredients are used.

-· free WiFi · bar and lounge area with open fire · weekly wine tasting · two indoor pools · spa with saunas, Thermarium, relaxation area and a salt grotto · extra charge for beauty treatments, herbal baths and massages · fitness room · table tennis · children's playroom with toys · 49 rooms · lift to all floors · non-smoking throughout
+· free WiFi · bar and lounge area with open fire · two indoor pools · spa with two saunas and relaxation area · extra charge for beauty treatments and massages · fitness room · 55 rooms · non-smoking throughout

 Half Board

-· hot and cold buffet breakfast · afternoon snacks (3-5pm) · 5-course evening meal with a choice of main course, daily salad buffet and cheese board · Christmas and New Year's Eve gala dinners included
+· hot and cold buffet breakfast · optional upgrade to half board with 5-course evening meal with a choice of main course, daily salad buffet and cheese board · Christmas and New Year's Eve gala dinners included

 Many Austrian hotels do not serve free tap water with meals.